 Employer plan sponsors often ask me which investment adviser credentials are most important to look for when hiring a 401k investment adviser.
-As a 401k investment adviser myself, I have observed a number of plan sponsors hiring the wrong advisers because they aren’t looking at the right investment adviser credentials and are using an incorrect set of criteria to judge who is best.
+As a 401k investment adviser, I have observed a number of plan sponsors hiring the wrong advisers because they aren’t looking at the right investment adviser credentials and are using an incorrect set of criteria to judge who is best.

 Following are some universal, common sense criteria that plan sponsors can apply when hiring a 401k investment adviser along with important investment adviser credentials to evaluate.
 The information is divided into what I would consider the three major categories plan sponsors should evaluate: Fiduciary Responsibility, Firm and Background.